 Mole pronounced ‘moh-lay’ is a Mexican classic.
 The combination of sweet and spicy chillies are rounded out with bitter chocolate.
 It is best to use traditional Mexican chillies and Oaxaca chocolate which you can find online.

-The other bonus about this recipe is you also end up with chicken stock to use another day.
+A double whammy with this recipe as you also end up with chicken stock to use another day.

 - 1 whole free range chicken